 You have to identify the type of External Operator you want.
 We chose a route that would hopefully give us a return on investment that wasn't just about Moseley.
 And I think for a lot of districts in that position, the decision is never easy.
 We worked really hard at trying to make sure we involved the school and the community in that decision-making process, and we were very transparent and honest along the way.
 We want Moseley to become a demonstration model school for our whole district to learn from.
 We're trying to replicate the work in small amounts in buildings where we have some buy-in.
-We are making an investment in the partnership at Moseley, and in the long run it will benefit all of the schools in our district.
+We want to make sure that our investment in the partnership at Moseley, but in the long run will benefit all of the schools in our district.